Dovias/ps-mc-status/README.md

 ps-mc-status is a PowerShell script, allowing to check the server state of the modern versions of Minecraft servers (Starting from version 1.7)

 ## Usage 📝
 Before you start, you need to make sure that you have the PowerShell version ``5.1`` or later installed on machine.
-If the machine uses Windows 10, PowerShell ``5.1`` should be preinstalled already with the system.<br>
+If the machine uses Windows 10 or later, PowerShell ``5.1`` should be preinstalled already with the system.<br>

 This script provides several functions that allow you to retrieve the data from the Minecraft server:<br><br>
 ``Get-MCServerStatus -address <address> [-port <port number>]`` command allows to retrieve the basic server information about the current server state (server software name, version and players)<br>